 Kimberly-Clark markets some of the world’s leading brands.
-The company holds first or second brand-share position in more than 80 countries, with 1.3 billion people using its health, hygiene and well-being products daily.
+The company holds first or second brand-share position in most of its categories in more than 80 countries, with 1.3 billion people using its health, hygiene and wellbeing products daily.

-In Australia, the company has three manufacturing sites, a pulp mill and seven distribution centres, with annual sales revenue of around $1 billion.
+In Australia, the company has 2 manufacturing sites and 7 distribution centres, with annual sales revenue of around $1 billion.
 Of its 1,000 or so products, some 400 are manufactured in Australia.